top of page

 By - Paul Hargreaves

-Intercourse literally means “to get to know someone intimately.”
-In our culture, we have reduced the word to refer only to the act of sex.
-Conversely, we’ve nearly forgotten a traditional Biblical meaning of the verb “to know” — which means “to have sexual intercourse.”
+Intercourse literally means "to get to know someone intimately."
+In our culture, we often limit the term to refer only to the act of sex.
+However, we've nearly forgotten the traditional Biblical meaning of the verb "to know," which specifically refers to having sexual intercourse.

-Biblical history starts the whole human lineage with this line: “And Adam knew Eve his wife; and she conceived. . . .”
+Biblical history begins with this line: "And Adam knew Eve his wife; and she conceived..."

-The two words intercourse and knowledge are closely aligned.
-To know your wife is to become intimate in various ways.
-I purposefully arrange the following types of intercourse in order of importance.
-The best life possible is when it starts with God and keeps Him preeminent in your personal and married lives.
-It will take intentionality to rearrange these types of intercourse in terms of their value and impact throughout your marriage.
+The words "intercourse" and "knowledge" are closely related.
+To honestly know your spouse involves becoming intimate in various ways.
+I will arrange the following types of intimacy in order of importance.
+The best life is one that begins with God and keeps Him central in both personal and marital relationships.
+It requires intentional effort to prioritize these types of intimacy based on their value and impact throughout your marriage.

 Spiritual Intercourse

-Consider the saying: “A cord of three strands is not quickly broken.”
+Consider the saying: "A cord of three strands is not quickly broken."
 Some writers have seen that truth as a picture of marriage: man-woman-God bound together in a strong union.
-Praying together is one of the foundations for Spiritual Intercourse.
-The most important goal of prayer together is that it keeps
+Praying together is one of the foundations of spiritual intercourse.
+The most crucial goal of prayer together is that it keeps

-our relationship as a couple intimate and close, and it keeps our hearts open before the Lord as a couple.
+our relationship as a couple intimate and close, and it keeps our hearts open before the Lord.
 Look at any relationship as a triangle of three rather than a line of two.
-If God is at the top of the triangle there is communication that each of you have with God individually but you can also have a spiritual intimacy with each other by talking to God together.
+If God is at the top of the triangle, there is communication that each of you has with God individually; however, you can also experience spiritual intimacy with one another by praying to God together.

-There is a lot of unspoken accountability in our combined walk with the Lord.
-Daily prayer can serve as the guardian of the marriage, for the husband and wife that pray together do not pray alone.
-God Himself is present in praying moments and He will encourage the formation of an ever-closer bond.
+There is a great deal of unspoken accountability in our shared walk with the Lord.
+Daily prayer can serve as the guardian of the marriage, for the husband and wife who pray together do not pray alone.
+God Himself is present in prayerful moments, and He will encourage the formation of an ever-closer bond.
 He will lend His strength to that bond.
-He will mend any brokenness that occurs between the couple who talks to Him together.
+He will mend any brokenness that occurs between the couple who talk to Him together.

 “And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near.” ~Hebrews 10:25

-We are born into groups called families, the church is a group called a family and a body.
+We are born into groups called families.
+The Church is a group called a family and a body.
 The Bible tells us that Jesus is the head of this body.
-If the Church is a body with each of us as members, we are encouraged to stay connected to Jesus and each other.
-We can personally have greater intimacy with Jesus by developing our own relationship with Him but the Bible tells us that our faith also needs community to grow.
+If the Church is a body with each of us as members, we are encouraged to stay connected to Jesus and to one another.
+We can have a deeper intimacy with Jesus by developing our own relationship with Him, but the Bible tells us that our faith also needs community to grow.
 Worship is also seen as a combination of both personal and corporate settings.
-God wants our spiritual intimacy to grow by gathering with others and consequently staying connected to the direction and plans that that Jesus has for our lives.
+God wants our spiritual intimacy to grow by gathering with others and consequently staying connected to the direction and plans that Jesus has for our lives.

 Verbal Intercourse

-This intimacy involves getting to know your wife/husband through talking to each other and spending conversational time together.
-I want you just to know some ways you can find time to talk.
+This intimacy involves getting to know your spouse through conversation and spending quality time together.
+I want you to know some ways you can find time to talk to each other.

-• You’re both home from work at the end of the day?
-Set aside a fifteen-minute period at some point to discuss — reflect on — your respective day’s activities.
+• You're both home from work at the end of the day?
+Set aside fifteen minutes at some point to discuss — reflect on — your respective day's activities.

-• Have daily dinner together but make a rule that the TV is off during dinner, encouraging conversation.
-For that hour, let the voice mail take all phone calls except emergencies.
+• Have dinner together daily, but make a rule that the TV is off during dinner to encourage conversation.
+For that hour, let the voicemail take all phone calls except emergencies.

-• Write a weekly or monthly date night into your schedule that cannot be broken.
-If your schedule permits, get together for lunch once a week — even if you’re just brown-bagging it in the park.
+• Schedule a weekly or monthly date night that cannot be broken.
+If your schedule permits, get together for lunch once a week — even if you're brown-bagging it in the park.

-• As a couple, attend one of your children’s sports games or other performances.
-It’s amazing how conversation can develop while you sit and watch your child or on the way to and from the game.
+• As a couple, attend one of your children's sports games or other performances.
+It's incredible how conversation can develop while you sit and watch your child, or on the way to and from the game.

 • Take a walk together after dinner.
-It’s a good time to talk, and it’s also good for you physically.
+It's a good time to talk, and it's also beneficial for your physical health.

-• If you are allowed some flexibility in your work schedule, go in late one day to have some together time.
-Once you have kids in school it can be after they have gone off to school.
+• If you are allowed some flexibility in your work schedule, consider going in late one day to spend some quality time together.
+Once you have kids in school, it can be after they have started attending school.
 Enjoy an hour or so with your spouse.

 • Read a magazine article or book together that you both feel will stimulate a discussion.

-• Once you have children, don’t be afraid to use baby-sitters just to give you time alone to talk.
+• Once you have children, don't be afraid to use babysitters to give you time alone to talk to each other.

 • Write each other little notes that begin, "I have something really amazing to talk with you about the next time we're together."